MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-enterprise-manage-scheduled-refresh.md

 For a list of data source types that can be used with scheduled refresh, see [List of available data source types](service-gateway-data-sources.md#list-of-available-data-source-types).

 After you fill in everything, select **Create**.
-You can now use this data source for scheduled refresh with your on-premises data.
-You see *Create New data source* if it succeeded.
+If the action succeeds, you see *Created New data source.* You can now use this data source for scheduled refresh with your on-premises data.

 :::image type="content" source="media/service-gateway-enterprise-manage-scheduled-refresh/successful-sql.png" alt-text=" Screenshot of successful creation for SQL data source." :::